abrarshah-12/News_Crawler/README.md

     EMAIL_FROM="your_email_address"
     DB_URL="your_database_connection_string"
     ```
     Replace the values with your actual values.
-Note that we are only using `DB_URL`, so you only need to have that if you are using the Azure database.
 4.  **Set up a database:** Create a database in postgresql with a name as given in your `.env` file, and create a user that has access to create tables in the schema.
 5. **Add fonts directory:** Create a folder named `fonts` and add the `timr45w.ttf` file in this folder.

 **Running the Application:**
-    *   For local development: Run `python scheduler.py`, and then open a separate terminal and run `python main.py`.
+    *   For local development: Run `api/main.py` for running the web app, and then open a separate terminal and run `python main.py` for running the pdf generation and email sending process.
-    *   For Deployment: Deploy `api` to Vercel and other code to your chosen method.

 ## Output Files